 Momentum Stocks

-We provide a list of the 100 highest-momentum stocks.
+The Valuator lists the 10-day momentum of over 1,000 stocks.
+You can rank the stocks in the “10-Day Mom” column and choose the top 100 on the list.
+You can do approximately the same thing by scanning the list and estimating the amount of gain needed to be in the top 10% (top 100).
 Price Momentum surges, especially if accompanied by volume surges often precede a significant move.
-We rank stocks by the magnitude of their momentum.
-The top 100 are selected and displayed.
-The measurement period used here is 10 days.
-The idea is that these stocks have recently surged.
+Then, chart hose stocks.
+The idea is that these stocks have recently surged, and some of these stocks will be at the beginning of a strong trend..
 Look at the chart of a stock to see the context of the surge.
 Watch for overhead resistance.
 Also, if the stock spikes up and then trades in a flat very narrow trading range, check to see if it is the target of a merger.
 We usually ignore such stocks because we view them as having limited gain potential for the amount of risk involved.

 NOTE; Our personal preference leans toward stocks that show a smooth rising pattern rather than a sudden spike.
 Often, stocks with smoother rising patterns are lower on the list.
 Also, we tend to avoid stocks that have frequent downward spikes, even if the stocks have a robust rising pattern.
 There are traders who like to sell enough shares to trigger stop loss orders.
 When those orders are triggered, the price of the shares takes a hit.
 Then those traders will buy up the shares of the stocks they previously sold (because the price is now lower) in order to capture a small profit when the stock recovers.
-If we see that a stock has frequent downward spikes, we will avoid it because the pattern shows that stops are often triggered unnecessarily.
+If we see that a stock has frequent downward spikes in which the price drops below a close-by moving average, we will avoid it because the pattern shows that stops are often triggered unnecessarily.

 It is important that you personally check the average and daily volume of a stock before investing in it (we cannot do that for you).
 Many experienced investors and traders will not buy more than 1% of a stock’s daily share volume.
 They feel that will enable them to sell more easily (and without influencing price).